 But as I look back over the years I have to take full responsibility for my three blocked arteries and the consequences of the necessity of this enormous surgery.
-I knew about the hereditary factor on my mother’s side of the family, succumbing to hearts attacks, strokes, diabetes and a myriad of other inflammatory diseases.
+I knew about the hereditary factor on my mother’s side of the family, succumbing to hearts attacks, strokes, diabetes, and a myriad of other inflammatory diseases.
 Why didn’t I do something about that?

-I thought I was on a path to longevity when from a young age I exercised, maintained a healthy diet and weight, didn’t abuse drugs or alcohol and quit smoking (only occasionally with a glass of wine or a cocktail) decades ago.
+I thought I was on a path to longevity when from a young age I exercised, maintained a healthy diet and weight, didn’t abuse drugs or alcohol, and quit smoking (only occasionally with a glass of wine or a cocktail) decades ago.

 But, stress which plays a role in building plaque in the arteries, typical for Type A personalities like me, was a huge contributor and I made little effort to avert it in my hectic lifestyle before we embarked on this journey.

 In the ’90s our medical plan offered a discount on a full-body arterial scan and foolishly I refused to do it thinking I couldn’t possibly have blocked arteries.
-Tom went ahead to discover he had zero plaque in his routes and gained a lot of peace of mind.
+Tom went ahead to discover he had zero plaque in his arteries and gained a lot of peace of mind.
 Did I avoid the test for fear of what may be found?

 I thought I was exempt from heart disease based on my lifestyle.
 How wrong I was!
 Had I known this 20 years ago, would I have been able to change the progression of atherosclerosis?
 Possibly, to avoid what I’ve been experiencing of late.

 So, the infection in both of my legs?
 Could I have avoided this?
 I showered when I was told I could.
 I applied sterile bandages when the wounds were weeping.
-I walked as directed, took all the medication as directed and made every effort to rest and sleep.
+I walked as directed, took all the medication as directed, and made every effort to rest and sleep.

 |And then, there were 12.|